n8n-io/n8n-docs/docs/reference/workflow.md

 If executions started from the Editor UI should be saved.

+### Save Execution Progress

+This setting allows you to save the execution data of each node.
+By setting it to `Yes`, you can resume the workflow from where it stopped in case of error.
+However, it may increase latency.

 ## Retry Failed Workflow Executions

 If your workflow execution fails, you can retry the execution.
 To retry a failed workflow execution, follow the steps mentioned below: